ory/sdk/clients/kratos/dart/doc/AdminApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **updateIdentity**
-> Identity updateIdentity(id, body)
+> Identity updateIdentity(id, updateIdentity)

 Update an Identity

 This endpoint updates an identity.
 It is NOT possible to set an identity's credentials (password, ...) using this method!
 A way to achieve that will be introduced in the future.
 The full identity payload (except credentials) is expected.
 This endpoint does not support patching.
-Learn how identities work in [ORY Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example
 ```dart